Inez Andrews: Solo career

 After a stellar career with the Caravans, she left the group in 1962 and had huge success with her 1972 crossover hit, "Lord Don't Move the Mountain".
 Andrews recorded on many labels since the 1950s and has many albums and hit songs to her credit, some of which she composed herself.
 Andrews enjoyed further solo success throughout the 1970s and 1980s with songs such as "Just For Me", "A Sinner's Prayer" and a live 1981 recording of James Cleveland's hit song "I Appreciate".
 Andrews claimed to have written the gospel standard "No Tears In Heaven" early in her singing career.
 The writing credits for the song was disputed between her and Sallie Martin whom Andrews claimed wrote down the lyrics to the song while she was singing it at a program.
 Andrews recorded her version of the song in 1983.

 Personal life

 Andrews was a dedicated Christian and family person.
 She raised seven children during her career in gospel music.
 She died at her home on the South Side of Chicago on December 19, 2012, at the age of 83.
 She had been diagnosed with cancer months earlier.
 Andrews is survived by seven children, 19 grandchildren and 12 great-grandchildren.
-She is the paternal great-grandmother of New Orleans native and female impersonator LeJeune Beautreaux, known professionally as Miss Tina Kennedy.
+She was the paternal grandmother of New Orleans native and female impersonator LeJeune Davis, known professionally as Cyndi Ambivalent.